Lumi-supercomputer/LUMI-SoftwareStack/docs/Toolchains/cpeAMD.md

 | dynamic  | code generation | Generate dynamically linked executable (default: True)       |
 | mpich-mt | parallelism     | Alternate Cray-MPICH library for MT support (default: False) |

-mpich-mt: Directs the driver to link in an alternate version of the Cray-MPICH library which provides fine-grained multi-threading support to applications that perform MPI operations within threaded regions. (default: False)
+`mpich-mt`: Directs the driver to link in an alternate version of the Cray-MPICH library which provides fine-grained multi-threading support to applications that perform MPI operations within threaded regions. (default: False)

-Two further options trigger different compiler flags than in the GCC toolchain: ``verbose`` and ``optarch`` but have otherwise the same meaning.
+Two further options trigger different compiler flags than in the GCC toolchain: `verbose` and `optarch` but have otherwise the same meaning.

 ## Mapping of options onto compiler flags